-I’ve been busy writing my next book CAT LIFE, and it includes fun Halloween and black cat myths.
-So I’m re-posting this blog because it includes a taste of what’s in store in the book.
-But loving cats and dispelling kitty myth-teries should happen all year long.
+Last year at this time, I’d completed my book CAT LIFE, and it includes fun Halloween and black cat myths.
+These are fun spooky stories to shiver over, but loving cats and dispelling kitty myth-teries should happen all year long.

 Take a look and keep a tally of just how many of these spooky cat tails—and tales—from around the world sound familiar even today.
 Of course, you want to keep all your pets safe over Halloween.
 But it’s sure fun to read about ghosties and goblins, especially of the feline kind.
 More of these fascinating cat tales can be found in my newest book CAT LIFE: Celebrating the History, Culture & Love of the Cat.